SitePen/dgrid/README.md

 More information on writing your own tests with Intern can be found in the [Intern user guide](https://theintern.github.io/intern/).

-*Note that installing dgrid via Bower will not include the test folder; if you wish to run dgrid's unit tests, download the package directly.*
+*Note that installing dgrid via npm will not include the test folder; if you wish to run dgrid's unit tests, download the package directly.*

 ## Setting up